graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 `ImplementsAttribute`.
 Similarly, CLR types not referenced directly in the schema need to be added to the schema manually or else no graph type will be generated for them.

-Below is a typcial example of how the new functionality can be used:
+Below is a typical example of how the new functionality can be used:

 ```csharp
 services.AddGraphQL(b => b